Add §74-c, Pub Serv L; amd §§104.1.2 & 104.2, NYC Ad Cd; amd §263, Town L; amd §7-704, Vil L

 This legislation aims to ensure that battery energy storage systems are

-sited with appropriate distance from neighboring properties, are backed
+sited with appropriate distance from neighboring properties and are

-community input to protect public safety and local interests.
+developed with meaningful community input to protect public safety and

 Section 1: Amends the Public Service Law by adding a new section 74-c to